binpash/pash/pldi/osdi_reviews.md

 ## TODO: Make the DSL
 ```

-Since this DSL is one of the main stated contributions of the paper, the apparent fact that it didn't exist at the time of writing is a red flag.
+> Since this DSL is one of the main stated contributions of the paper, the apparent fact that it didn't exist at the time of writing is a red flag.
 It would be genuinely interesting to understand the design of the DSL after it has been fully designed, since the space of shell command inputs is highly unstructured with a long tail of different styles, and designing a language to represent all of these styles is a real challenge.
 It would also be interesting to see how you define the aggregation functions for "parallelizable pure" commands

+kk: We can mention here how we write parallelizable pure commands for
+the ones we have.
+We can give the real shell code (and say that we can
+actually do this outside of the shell too).

+kk: We don't claim completeness of the language because it is a
+"impossible(there is a word I am looking for, like illusion)"
+task.
+The goal was to capture all commands that we
+studied.
+POSIX/coreutils.
+ALso the DSL exists, and was used to
+classify the commands.
+The fact that we haven't implemented a parser
+doesn't mean that it doesn't exist.

+kk: The comment is obsolete,

-The strategy for extracting parallelism in PaSh is very conservative.
+> The strategy for extracting parallelism in PaSh is very conservative.
 For example, I was a little surprised to see `cp` consigned to the "side-effectful" category without any further discussion.
 Did you encounter scripts where `cp` (or `mv`) was applied to perform a side effect that was "local" or "private" to a parallel activity, e.g. by operating on temporary files or in a temporary directory?
 Is there some way you could capture this pattern in PaSh, e.g. by modeling the state of the file system in your annotation language?
 It seems like such a feature would be useful to deal with external programs that do not use stdout (or write to a named argument file) for their output.

+kk: The problem with cp is different (what is it?)

+kk: Yes pash is conservative by design, in order to not break scripts.

-The other aspect I would like to understand is how you translate potentially data-parallel `for` loops in the input script.
+> The other aspect I would like to understand is how you translate potentially data-parallel `for` loops in the input script.
 The example in Figure 1 has a loop over years that seems like a natural candidate for parallelization, but it is not clear how or whether PaSh will attempt to execute the individual iterations in parallel (before combining the output in order).
 Are there any further restrictions if the loop bounds are given as arguments at runtime (or computed values), instead of in the compilation pass?
 On a related note, in Table 2, it was not obvious that increasing the degree of parallelism would increase the number of nodes in the graph and have such a dramatic impact on compile time: did you consider using an abstraction in the dataflow graph to represent variable amounts of fan-in and fan-out?

+kk: What about `for` loops?
+Do we say in the paper that we parallelize those?
+If so how?

+kk: Compilation time does increase but is still pretty low (a few
+seconds for a huge script) and so we leave improving it further as
+future work (when this arises as a bottleneck).
+In addition, the fact
+that we end up with a shell script (which has a lot of benefits, like
+inspectability, the fact that we don't need to reimplement a shell
+interpreter etc, requires that the final dataflow graph will be pretty
+big.

-There are a few policy questions that are unevaluated in the paper.
+> There are a few policy questions that are unevaluated in the paper.
 For example, using the `relay` node unwisely could exhaust memory, and it wasn't clear how much buffering it performs.
 (Would a similar outcome be achievable by changing the size of the system pipe buffer?
 Could you design a better version of `mkfifo` that supports finer-grained configuration here?)
 Also, did you investigate allowing different static parallelism factors for different parts of the graph, or creating a scheduler that dynamically adjusts the amount of parallelism in different parts of the graph (which might require a different dataflow representation for parallelism)?
 Finally, how do you propagate size information between nodes so that you can use the optimized implementation of `split` (e.g. is this part of the annotation record DSL)?

+kk: Regarding the propagation of split size, in the automatic version
+there is no need for annotation (auto.split), in the manual one (which
+achieves slightly better performance) the user has to annotate each
+command of the pipeline themselves (how can we say that without
+sounding like a hack).

-Usually I would applaud precision in a systems paper, but description of the dataflow graph model in Section 4 mostly provides details that are mostly irrelevant.
+> Usually I would applaud precision in a systems paper, but description of the dataflow graph model in Section 4 mostly provides details that are mostly irrelevant.
 I expect that most readers will be familiar with the basic concepts of I/O streams in a modern operating system, and have probably written a few shell scripts in their time, so it's unclear what additional value is obtained from the automata-theory-style definitions for a stream of characters.
 Similarly, the formal definition of statelessness in terms of a semigroup homomorphism is fine, but not terribly informative.
 Even with the precision, there seemed to be a disconnect between $D^*$ as a set of *finite* words, and the possibility that an input stream can be unbounded.
 The description of the aggregation function $agg$ as taking the *concatenation* of two mapped inputs seemed incorrect in the case of `sort`, since the merging version of `sort` definitely does not concatenate its separate inputs.
 If you developed the formal definitions further - say, into a proof, or a formal semantics - there might be more value here, but it seemed like a poor use of space.

+kk: The formal development in chapter 4 serves to establish a formal
+model of the pash transformations and optimizations.
+Formally proving
+that these are correct is a significant amount of work that is left
+for the future.

+kk: Address the issue about sort

 There are a few more style nits as well:
 * Compounding the impression that the paper was rushed, the conclusions end mid-sentence at the end of page 12.